 There is a considerable misunderstanding about how top-level executive positions are filled.
-Everyone knows that headhunters – or executive search consultants as they prefer to be known – are involved, but many candidates aiming for executive positions have incorrect assumptions about the motivations of these recruiters.
+Everyone knows that headhunters – or executive search consultants as they prefer to be known – are involved, but many candidates aiming for executive jobs have incorrect assumptions about the motivations of these senior level recruiters.

 The correct answer to “Will an executive headhunter find me a job?” is No.

-Headhunters are called Headhunters because they hunt heads.
+Headhunters are called headhunters because they are, literally, head hunters.
+They search for the best candidate and approach them directly.
 They work for the client – the hiring organization – not the candidate.
 If a headhunter contacts you, it’s because they are considering you for a role with the client.

 They are not trying to find you a job.